chsanjay920/editable-pdf-in-angular/README.md

 # Editable pdf in angular

-Filling & fetching input values from a editable pdf file using ng2-pdf-viewer
+Filling & Fetching input feilds from a editable pdf file using ng2-pdf-viewer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.